America's Most Charming Inns

 Departures is published by Meredith Corp. and owned by American Express.
 While American Express Card Member benefits are highlighted in this publication, including through the links indicated below, the content of this article was independently written by the editorial staff at Meredith.
 Other Departures content paid for by American Express is explicitly marked as such.

 When travelers recount experiences at their favorite inns, their memories usually come down to one detail: a fresh-from-the-oven blueberry muffin, a hot water bottle tucked between the sheets on a cold night, a well-timed umbrella before the rain.
-For Will Carlson, executive director of Select Registry Distinguished Inns of North America, it was a particular midnight snack.
+The more boutique inns you have the pleasure of visiting, the more unforgettable moments you’re likely to collect.

-The ten boutique properties on this list deliver top-notch service, delicious food (marquee chefs, on-site cooking schools, and organic gardens are commonplace) and doses of Americana.
-Take the Hob Nob Inn, a quintessential Martha’s Vineyard inn whose family history and ultra-welcoming style has permeated the surrounding area.
-Or Santa Fe’s Inn of the Five Graces, where Afghan, Tibetan, and Native American art come together in a way that can be described as truly American in its display of melting pot diversity.
+These 17 boutique properties deliver top-notch service, delicious food (marquee chefs, on-site cooking schools, and organic gardens are commonplace), and doses of Americana.
+Take the Hob Knob inn, a quintessential Martha’s Vineyard inn whose family history and ultra-welcoming style has permeated the surrounding area.
+Or Santa Fe’s Inn of the Five Graces, where Afghan, Tibetan, and Native American art come together in a truly American display of melting pot diversity.

-Our favorites will take you across the country in the most personal, spectacular of ways—and no doubt make for a slew of new memories to share.
+Our favorite inns will take you across the country in the most personal, spectacular of ways—and no doubt make for a slew of new memories to share.